-Most of the DEB model parameters were obtained from Van der Veer et al. (2006) and are referred to the blue mussel M. edulis in the northeast Atlantic (see Table 3 for the exceptions).
-This assumption has also been adopted in previous studies which showed that this parameter set for M. edulis applies also for M. galloprovincialis (i.e. Casas and Bacher, 2006, Hatzonikolakis et al., 2017).
-The half saturation coefficient X_k represents the density of food at which the food uptake rate reaches half of its maximum value and should be treated as a site - specific parameter (Troost et al., 2010, Pouvreau et al., 2006).
+Most of the DEB model parameters were obtained from Van der Veer et al. (2006) and refer to the blue mussel M. edulis in the northeast Atlantic (see Table 3 for the exceptions).
+This assumption has also been adopted in previous studies which showed that this parameter set for M. edulis applies also for M. galloprovincialis (i.e. Casas and Bacher, 2006; Hatzonikolakis et al., 2017).
+The half-saturation coefficient X_k represents the density of food at which the food uptake rate reaches half of its maximum value and should be treated as a site-specific parameter (Troost et al., 2010; Pouvreau et al., 2006).
 In order to estimate the value of X_k , a different approach was followed for each study area.

-For the North Sea simulation, X_k was tuned so that the simulated individual has the recorded size at the corresponding estimated age (Van Cauwenberghe et al., 2015) growing with the representative growth rates of wild M. edulis at the region (Saraiva et al., 2012, Sukhotin et al., 2007).
-For the N. Ionian Sea simulation, an alternative method was adopted, aiming to generalize the DEB model to overcome the problem of site-specific parameterization.
-The DEB model was tuned against literature field data for cultured mussels originated from different areas in the Mediterranean and Black Seas, where the average CHL-a concentration ranged between 1.0 and 5.0 mg m-3, and one X_k value was found for each area.
-The four areas used, their characteristics and the corresponding value of X_k adopted, are shown in Table 4.
-These values of X_k are related to the prevailing CHL-a concentration of each area ([CHL-a]) through three different functions: linear: f(x) = a [CHL - a] + b exponential: $f(x) = a \exp(b [CHL - a])$ and power: $f(x) = a [CHL - a]^b + c$.
-The curve fitting app of Matlab (Matlab R2015a) was used for the determination of a, b and c of each function taking into account the 95% confidence level.
-The score of each function regarding the somatic/mussel growth simulation in all four regions is tested through target diagrams (Jolliff et al., 2009) by computing the bias and unbiased root-mean-square-deviation

-(RMSD) between field and simulated data of all 4 regions and the function with the best score is adopted.
-A similar approach was followed by Alunno-Bruscia et al. (2011) for the oyster Crassostrea gigas in six Atlantic ecosystems who expressed the X_k as a linear function of food density (e.g. phytoplankton).
-Unfortunately, the approach described for the N. Ionian Sea simulation could not be applied in the North Sea, as the limited amount of growth data from the literature for wild M. edulis in similar environments did not permit a statistically significant fit of a similar function ($X_k = f(chl - a)$).
+For the North Sea simulation, X_k was tuned so that the simulated individual has the recorded size at the corresponding estimated age (Van Cauwenberghe et al., 2015) growing with the representative growth rates of wild M. edulis at the region (Saraiva et al., 2012; Sukhotin et al., 2007).
+For the N Ionian Sea simulation, an alternative method was adopted, aiming to generalize the DEB model to overcome the problem of site-specific parameterization.
+The DEB model was tuned against literature field data for cultured mussels originated from different areas in the Mediterranean and Black seas, where the average CHL a concentration ranged between 1.0 and 5.0 mg m^{-3} , and one X_k value was found for each area.
+The four areas used, their characteristics, and the corresponding value of X_k adopted are shown in Table 4.
+These values of X_k are related to the prevailing CHL a concentration of each area ([CHL a]) through three different functions: linear: $f(x) = a \cdot [CHL a] + b$; exponential: $f(x) = a \cdot \exp(b \cdot [\text{CHL } a])$; and power: $f(x) = a \cdot$ $[CHL a]^{b} + c$.
+The curve fitting app of MATLAB (MATLAB) R2015a) was used for the determination of a, b, and c of each function, taking into account the 95 % confidence level.
+The score of each function regarding the somatic/mussel growth simulation in all four regions is tested through target diagrams (Jolliff et al., 2009) by computing the bias and unbiased root-mean-square deviation (RMSD) between field and simulated data of all four regions, and the function with the best score is adopted.
+A similar approach was followed by Alunno-Bruscia et al. (2011) for the oyster Crassostrea gigas in six Atlantic ecosystems, expressing the X_k as a linear function of food density (e.g. phytoplankton).
+Unfortunately, the approach described for the N Ionian Sea simulation could not be applied in the North Sea, as the limited amount of growth data from the literature for wild M. edulis in similar environments did not permit a statistically significant fit of a similar function, $X_k = f$ (chl a).

-2.6 Simulation of reproduction-Initialization of the model
+2.6 Simulation of reproduction-initialization of the model